vvMv/rpgplus/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Description of the bug**
-Provide clear and concise description of what the bug is.
+Provide a clear and concise description of what the bug is.

 **To Reproduce**
 Provide steps to reproduce the behaviour of this bug.